 children’s positive response and rapid progression through their reading levels – 3 times quicker than previous students!

 PH: Tell us about phonics in your school and the children you work with.

-LL: In school, I try to use the programme every day for at least 10 minutes.
+LL: In school, I try to use the Child Accounts every day for at least 10 minutes.
 We access it using the iPads and children use headphones so that they’re working independently.